-Deep Instinct’s deep learning endpoint security solution provides full protection based on multiple layers, including a prediction & prevention first approach, followed by detection & response, against known and unknown cyber threats.
+Deep Instinct’s advanced endpoint security software applies deep learning algorithms to endpoint protection, offering a multi-layer prediction and prevention first approach, followed by detection and response, against known and unknown cyber threats.

 This is Prevention, Unlimited.

 Uses deep learning, the most advanced AI technology.
 The Deep Static Analysis provides far greater accuracy than next-gen cyber security signature and heuristic solutions, and is more accurate than classical machine learning algorithms, which suffer from lower detection rates and higher false positives.
 The agnostic implementation of deep learning can be applied to over 100 file types, including executable files (PE, Mach-O), Office (OLE, OOXML, macro), PDF, RTF, Flash, JAR, images, fonts, archive files (ZIP, RAR, 7z, etc.) and others.

 The endpoint platform predicts and prevents any malicious file upon the file’s initial access on the device, and can also perform a full file scan during the initial installation or on-demand.